 - 1. Insert the monitor disk pack in the console cabinet. - 2.
 Turn the File Switch on, and wait for the File Ready light on the console to go on. - 3.
-Put the Cold Start Card into the card hopper followed by a monitor control record to be processed. - 4.
+Put the Cold Start Card into the card hopper followed by a //JOB record and another monitor control record to processed. - 4.
 Press IMM STOP, then RESET on the console. - 5.
 Press START on the card reader. - 6.
 Press PROGRAM LOAD on the console.

 The Cold Start record reads the Cold Start sector (0001) from disk into core location 0802.
 The Monitor Supervisor Program is then read into core.
 The first monitor control record is read under control of the Supervisor Program by the Monitor Control Record Analyzer routine.

 Possible stopping locations are given in Table 13.

 NOTE: A cold start cannot be used to resume an operation that has been previously terminated.
+After the Supervisor has been loaded into core, the following procedure may be used: